Ebola fears ripple across continent to hurt east African tourism

 The United States and Spain, meanwhile, have had cases of infection on their soil and also deaths from the disease.
 Madrid stands less than 4,000 km from Liberia's capital Monrovia, a shorter distance than the game reserves of Kenya and Tanzania.

-Several east African nations have imposed restrictions on travelers coming from afflicted areas.
+Several east African nations have imposed restrictions on travellers coming from afflicted areas.

 Kenya Airways halted flights in August to Monrovia and Freetown after Kenya was declared a "high-risk" zone because Nairobi is one of Africa's transport hubs.
 Some European airlines still fly to afflicted nations of West Africa.